 The Nomadic Herders project is especially important because of its focus and potential significance for the very challenged taiga reindeer herding peoples and regions, cf. the Jåhkåmåhkke Declaration of 2017.
 ICR efforts has on one hand focused on supporting WRH in trying to address these issues with affected national states and regions, while maintaining contact and engagement locally.
 While the situation is not yet clarified, some progress has been made in partnership with WRH.

-Furthermore, ICR together with WRH has developed a global Nomadic Herders MSP concept application (small and medium sized project) in dialogue with UNEP, that focus on training of indigenous youth, biodiversity and land degradation.
-There is currently dialogue with UNEP on funding through GEF, which is so far not yet clarified.
-While the Administration together with WRH and partners has sought to realize the new initiative, there has been some signs indicating possible progress on this in 2020.
+Furthermore, ICR together with WRH has developed a global Nomadic Herders Skills MSP concept application (small and medium sized project) in dialogue with UNEP, that focus on training of indigenous youth, biodiversity and land degradation.
+However, during the course of 2020, the MSP was also halted due to other unrelated criticism of GEF from developing countries.